-The State may include additional objectives from the national priorities or emphasis areas identified in the MCSAP CVSP Planning Memorandum as applicable.
+The State may include additional objectives from the national priorities or emphasis areas identified in the NOFO as applicable.
 In addition, the State may include any State-specific CMV problems identified in the State that will be addressed with MCSAP funding.
-Some examples may include hazardous materials objectives, Electronic Logging Device (ELD) implementation, and crash reduction for a specific segment of industry, etc.
+Some examples may include human trafficking/smuggling initiatives, work zone safety details, hazardous materials objectives, Electronic Logging Device (ELD) implementation, and crash reduction for a specific segment of industry, etc.